 Another milestone in the historical development of the University was the Board of Trustees' approval of a new framework for UVI's organization and governance, which went into effect on October 1, 1999.
-The basis of the new administrative structure is a Provost/Chancellor system that separates campus-level and university-level responsibilities in order to create an environment that better addresses the changing needs of each campus, the University, and the Virgin Islands community.
+The basis of the new administrative structure is a Provost/Campus Executive Administrator system that separates campus-level and university-level responsibilities in order to create an environment that better addresses the changing needs of each campus, the University, and the Virgin Islands community.

-Today, UVI has a combined enrollment of approximately 2,500 full-time, parttime and graduate students on its two campuses.
-It continues to offer a high quality, affordable liberal arts education in a culturally diverse environment.
+UVI is a public liberal arts-based Masters II university, a Historically Black College and University, and a Land-Grant institution.
+Today, UVI has a combined enrollment of approximately 2,500 full-time, part-time and graduate students on its two campuses.
+It continues to offer a high-quality, affordable liberal arts education and professional programs in a culturally diverse environment.
 The University's objective is to be recognized as the leading American institution of higher learning in the Caribbean.